jayblanc/simple-cache/README.md

 - **Zero-Configuration Caching**: Add caching to any method with a single annotation
 - **Automatic Cache Management**: Smart cache creation, key generation, and lifecycle management
-- **Dual Cache Strategies**: In-memory for single instances, clustered (Infinispan) for distributed environments
+- **Multiple Cache Strategies**: In-memory for single instances, Hazelcast and Infinispan for distributed environments
 - **Programmatic API**: Full control when you need it, with a clean and intuitive interface
 - **OSGi Integration**: Native support for dynamic service registration and dependency injection
 - **Production Ready**: Comprehensive test coverage and battle-tested in enterprise environments